Seagate/cortx-prvsnr/devops/jenkins/README.md

 Configuration:

 *   `[global]`

     *   `ssl_verify`: can be set to `false` to turn off ssl verification for requests to a Jenkins server
         (e.g. in case of self-signed certificate is used)

 *   `[agent]`: (optional, if not specified `[global]` settings are used)

     *   `url` Jenkins server url

-    *   `username` Jenkins user with permissions to Configure, Connect and Disconnect agents.
+    *   `username` Jenkins user with permissions to Configure, Connect and Disconnect agents

     *   `token` Jenkins user acess token.

 #### Build and start